Gift Acceptance Policy

 - A Phase I Environmental assessment, at the Western Washington University Foundation’s expense, is required for each real estate gift unless specifically waived by the Executive Committee.

 - Prior to acceptance of a real estate gift, The Foundation’s attorney shall review all gift documentation.

 - Real estate valuation will be based on a qualified written property appraisal dated no earlier than 60 days prior to the gift date.

 - For out of the ordinary gifts, the Executive Committee will prepare a utilization plan for that donated property.
 Once approval from the Executive committee is received, (if applicable), the President and CEO of the Foundation will be authorized to take all necessary actions to sell, manage or gift the property to the University.

 - If the real estate is placed on the market, the Foundation will attempt to sell the property at a reasonable price in light of current market conditions.
 A sale occurring within two years of the date of gift will be reported to the Internal Revenue Service on Form 8282.

 - Any costs incurred with the acceptance, management, or sale of the property shall be charged either against income earned by the property or against proceeds from the sale of the property as appropriate.

-Refunding of Gifts.
 In very rare instances, the Western Washington University Foundation may deem it necessary to refund a particular gift.
-Requests for refunds may come either from the donor or from the recipient department and must include a statement of reason addressed to the Executive Committee.
-Any refunds must be approved by the President and CEO and the Executive Committee.
+Requests for refunds may come either from the donor or from the recipient department and must include a statement of reason addressed to the executive committee.
+Any refunds must be approved by the President and CEO and the executive committee.